Part 16: Design Trajectories with Astrogator

 1. Return to GEO_Sat's () properties ().

-2. Right-click the Bottom Return () Segment.
+2. Right-click on the Bottom Return () Segment.

 3. Select Insert Before... in the shortcut menu.